BenFradet/recipes/broccoli-stir-fry.md

 # Broccoli stir-fry

-Quantities are four two persons.
+Quantities are for two persons.

 ## Ingredients